zgutterm/IBMThink2019/3-OpenShiftDeployment/README.md

 ...
 ```

-2. Create a new project called `review4-lab` in OpenShift:
+2. Create a new project called `review4-lab` in OpenShift using
+the `oc new-project` command:

 ```sh
 [student@workstation 3-OpenShiftDeployment]$ oc new-project review4-lab
 ```

+In OpenShift projects are a tool that allows a community of users to organize
+and manage their content in isolation from other communities.
+Technically
+speaking a project is a Kubernetes namespace with additional annotations, and is
+the central vehicle by which access to resources for regular users is managed.
+Users must be given access to projects by administrators, or if allowed to
+create projects, automatically have access to their own projects.

 ## Deploy a MySQL Pod

-1. Create the MySQL pod using the following `oc` command:
+1. Create the MySQL pod using the following `oc new-app` command:

 ```sh
 [student@workstation 3-OpenShiftDeployment]$ oc new-app \